 Biology My signature acknowledges that I understand the information contained on this MOU, and know that it is contingent on my child passing all current & recovery classes.
-Geometry English IV English III English II English I Scholar Name Chemistry Physics Algebra II Algebra I Signature of School Counselor/Administrator Total Credits Earned: TOTALS TOTALS TOTALS Signature of Student ENGLISH (20 credits required SCIENCE (15 cred MATH (25 credit 0.0 25.0 10.0 10.0 20.0 5.0 15.0 5.0 5.0 5.0 5.0 5.0 5.0 50 Required Memorandum of Understanding: OHS/OPA/CIAO 0.0 000 00 Earned 0.0 Class of 2015 & Beyond (Students Enrolling after September 2011) Total Credits In Progress: 00 8 In Progress 000 0.0 0.0 0.0 Next Year 000 000 Recovery Health I IISN S Phys ED IV Phys ED III Phys ED II Phys ED I Driver's Education Financial Lit.
-Global Studies First Aid Current Grade DateDatePHYSICAL EDUCATION TOTALS TOTALS HISTORY (17.5 credits required TOTALS HEALTH (4 credi 00 Math LA Literacy Total Credits Projected: credit 17.5 4.0 0.0 5.0 4.0 5.0 16.0 0.0 0.0 0.0 0.0 4.0 40 2.5 5.0 4.0 10 1.0 1.0 1.0 Required 00 HSPA SCORES Earned Veeded Signature of Parent/Guardian 200 200 8 00 In Progress 0.0 00 Next Year 0.0 0.0 Recovery 0.0 21st CENTURY SKILLS/CTE (5 credits WORLD LANGUAGES Date Request Created: In Progress Earned\ TOTALS TOTALS ELECTIVES (10 credits required TOTALS Total Credits Needed: \All hrs as of MOU date 5.0 5.0 5.0 5.0 10.0 0.0 5.0 5.0 5.0 5.0 Needed Required 0.0 00 Earned required) 000 0.0 0.0 0.0 In Progress Date125.0 00 0.0 0.0 60 Next Year 0.0 0 Recovery 6A:8-5.1 ET SEQ.
+Chemistry Physics Geometry Algebra I English IV English III English II English I Scholar Name Algebra II Signature of School Counselor/Administrator Total Credits Earned: TOTALS TOTALS TOTALS Signature of Student ENGLISH (20 credits required SCIENCE (15 credi MATH (25 credits 0.0 25.0 10.0 10.0 20.0 5.0 15.0 5.0 5.0 5.0 5.0 50 5.0 50 Required Memorandum of Understanding: OHS/OPA/CIAO 0.0 00 0.0 0.0 0.0 0.0 Earned Class of 2015 & Beyond (Students Enrolling after September 2011) Total Credits In Progress: 00 00 In Progress 0.0 0.0 0.0 0.0 Next Year Recovery Health I Phys ED III IISN S Phys ED IV Phys ED II Phys ED I Driver's Education Financial Lit.
+Global Studies First Aid amily Living Current Grade DateDatePHYSICAL EDUCATION TOTALS TOTALS HISTORY (17.5 credits required TOTALS HEALTH (4 credit 0.0 Math LA Literacy Total Credits Projected: credits requ 17.5 4.0 4.0 0.0 5.0 4.0 1.0 5.0 5.0 16.0 0.0 0.0 0.0 0.0 40 40 2.5 1.0 1.0 1.0 Required 0.0 HSPA SCORES Earned Veeded Signature of Parent/Guardian 200 200 0.0 0.0 In Progress 0.0 0.0 Next Year 0.0 0.0 Recovery 0.0 21st CENTURY SKILLS/CTE (5 credits required) WORLD LANGUAGES Date Request Created: In Progress Earned & PERFORMING ARTS TOTALS TOTALS TOTALS ELECTIVES (10 credits required Total Credits Needed: All hrs as of MOU date 5.0 5.0 5.0 50 5.0 5.0 5.0 10.0 0.0 5.0 Needed Required 0.0 0.0 Earned 0.0 0.0 0.0 0.0 0.0 0.0 In Progress Date125.0 00 60 Next Year 0.0 00 Recovery 6A:8-5.1 ET SEQ.

 The New Jersey Department of Education (NJDOE) recognizes and acknowledges that all students will not achieve Common Core State Standards in the same manner and/or with the same level of success.
 To this end, the Orange School District is permitted to allow students with individualized learning opportunities outside of the traditional classroom that are stimulating and challenging and that enable students to meet or exceed the Common Core State Standards.
 This is commonly referred to as, "Option II."
 Option II allows for the design and implementation of programs to meet the needs of all students.
 Students are permitted to earn credit toward graduation through Option II learning experiences.
-These experiences include, but are not limited to: interdisciplinary or theme-based programs, independent study, early college credit, magnet programs, student exchange programs, distance learning, on-line learning, work-based programs, internships, co-curricular or extra-curricular programs, and/or other structured learning experiences.
+These experiences include but are not limited to: interdisciplinary or theme-based programs, independent study, early college credit, magnet programs, student exchange programs, distance learning, on-line learning, work-based programs, internships, co-curricular or extra-curricular programs, and/or other structured learning experiences.
 In addition, Option II allows for group programs based upon specific instructional objects that meet or exceed Common Core State Standards.
 Participation in Option II is predicated on the application process through which students seek approval.
 The process for application, evaluation and assessment is detailed below.
 Attainment of credit toward graduation is based on the successful completion of assessments that verify student achievement in meeting or exceeding the Common Core State Standards at the high school level.